norandomtechie/ece270-simulator/README.md

 - Support for IcarusVerilog simulations
 - Easter egg!
 - Under-the-hood optimizations and code clean-up
+- Docker image updated to use current version (should remain updated via Git, do a 'git pull' inside the container to receive updates)

 Considering adding some more features, and hopefully will have them added before Fall 2021.